Azizulhasni Awang: Early life and education

-Azizul is majoring in sports science (Bachelor of Sport Movement) at Victoria University in Melbourne, Australia.
+Azizul moved to Australia in 2007, settling in Melbourne.
+He had also majored in sports science (Bachelor of Sport Movement) at Victoria University (VU).
 In 2015, he became the first non-Australian athlete to receive a Blue Award from Victoria University.

 Career

-Azizulhasni's greatest achievement is winning the gold medal in 2017 UCI Track Cycling World Championships and silver medal in the 2020 Olympics in Tokyo in keirin.
-Among his other achievements is winning the silver medal at the 2009 World Championships in the sprint category and the silver medal at the 2010 World Championships in the keirin category.
+Azizulhasni won the gold medal in 2017 UCI Track Cycling World Championships and silver medal in the 2020 Olympics in Tokyo in keirin.
+He won the silver medal at the 2009 World Championships in the sprint category and the silver medal at the 2010 World Championships in the keirin category.
 He was named Malaysian Sportsman of the Year in 2009 and 2010.

 In February 2011, Azizul was involved in a crash during the final of the keirin event in the World Cup leg in Manchester where he suffered serious injury when a 20 cm wooden splinter pierced through his leg.
 He was ruled out of the World Championships that year.

 At the 2017 Southeast Asian Games Azizul was the 111th gold medal winner, achieving Malaysia's gold medal goal after emerging champion in the men's sprint category at the National Velodrome in Nilai.
 Azizul was also the flag-bearer for Malaysia at the 2017 Southeast Asian Games alongside diver Cheong Jun Hoong and silat exponent Mohd Al-Jufferi Jamari.

 Personal life

 Dato' Azizul married To' Puan Athiah Ilyana Abd Samat on 30 January 2010.
-The couple lives in Melbourne with their two daughters.
+The couple are Australian permanent residents and live in Melbourne with their four daughters.